deepflowio/docs/translate/translated/02-ce-install/05-legacy-host.md

 ---
-title: Monitoring Traditional Servers
+title: Monitoring Legacy Servers
 permalink: /ce-install/legacy-host
 ---

-> This document was translated by GPT-4
+> This document was translated by ChatGPT

 # Introduction

-DeepFlow supports monitoring of traditional servers.
-Please note that the DeepFlow Server must be run on K8s.
+DeepFlow supports monitoring legacy servers.
+Note that DeepFlow Server must run on K8s.
 If you do not have a K8s cluster, you can refer to the [All-in-One Quick Deployment](./all-in-one/) section to deploy DeepFlow Server first.

 # Deployment Topology